HT224/hevy-mcp-eval/README.md

 ### 1. The MCP layer adds ~7 points over a 1:1 wrapper

-We pre-registered a threshold in [`DESIGN.md`](DESIGN.md): *"if no system separates from the thin control by >10%, treat as confirmation of H2."* chrisdoc beat thin by 7 points — under that bar.
+We pre-registered a threshold in [`DESIGN.md`](DESIGN.md) (see for in depth testing methodology): *"if no system separates from the thin control by >10%, treat as confirmation of H2."* chrisdoc beat thin by 7 points — under that bar.
 The MCP design surface (aggregation endpoints, summary tools, ergonomic schemas) adds modest, not transformative, value over raw API access.

 This was unexpected.
 We assumed well-designed MCPs would meaningfully outperform a raw passthrough.
 They don't, by much.